-|Stitch Options||240 stitches, 10 buttonhole options|
+|Stitch Options||241 stitches, 10 buttonhole options|

 |Maximum Sewing Speed||850 stitches per minute|

-In terms of embroidery features, the Brother SE1900 has similar designs, fonts, and touchscreen capabilities when compared to the Brother PE800.
-The big difference is the increased hoop size, from 4″x4″ to 5″x7.”
-Because the SE1900 is a combo machine, though, you can also sew with it.
-It includes a whopping 240 stitches, 10 buttonholes, and 7 presser feet!
+However, because the SE2000 is a combo machine, you can also sew with it.
+It includes a whopping 241 stitches, 10 buttonholes, and 7 presser feet!

 One extra nifty feature is the knee lifter.
 With this, you use your knee to lift the presser foot rather than having to remove your hands from your project.

-I regularly embroider with a Janome MC200E machine.
-It’s been around for a long time but is still stitching great!
+I regularly embroider with a Janome MC200E machine at our library.
+It’s been around for a long time and is still stitching great!